g-s-k/toml-test-action/README.md

 A glob pattern to specify which tests to skip.
 Defaults to none.

+### `parallel`

+Number of tests to run in parallel.
+Defaults to picking number automatically based on system characteristics.

+### `timeout`

+A duration, written as a string (e.g. '2s') for each individual test case.
+Defaults to 1 second.

 ### `test_dir`

 A directory path where your custom test cases are located.
 See the toml-test